Haggle1996/RevolutionPack/content/article/rev2changes.md

 ## Significant Gameplay Changes
 - There is a mini-guide built into the modpack.
 Access your inventory, then click the guide book along the left edge of your inventory window.
 - Ores generally yield more from a single block; however, each raw ore is of lower quality, requiring more processing.
 Advanced tiers of processing equipment yield more ore from a given block -- up to two and a half stacks of ingots per block with all advancements!
-- Ore flowers spawn on the surface, indicating nearby ores.
+- Ore flowers spawn on the surface, indicating nearby ores (within 30 block radius for naturally-occurring ore flowers - ore flowers may appear when bone mealing the ground; these mean ore is within an 8 block radius, horizontally).
 - Torches will set fire to nearby blocks and burn out over time.
+- Sleeping does not advance time (it does recharge your sleep meter).
 - Water is finite.
 You will need to take this into account when building machines (such as the steam engine) that require water.
 There are several mechanisms in the game to create water.
 - Seasons change approximately every 32 Minecraft days, with a year lasting 128 Minecraft days.
 Seasons alter the temperature and precipitation of a biome, and affect various machines and crop growth that depend on these factors.
 - Animals will breed, age, and die on their own, assuming proper food (such as grass) is present in their vicinity.